Pa-keys/thesis-templates/UPDATE.md

   - Create a Midwife FHSIS record.
   - Generate a report PDF.
   - Create or edit users in Admin.
+- Test the unified patient history:
+  - Open any patient record from BHW, Nurse, Doctor, or Midwife dashboard.
+  - Click "View Complete Transaction History" or "View Consultation History".
+  - Verify the timeline shows registration, consent, consultations, lab, pharmacy, vaccines, and follow-ups sorted newest-first.
+  - Check that type-specific icons and colored dots are displayed.
+  - Verify each transaction card shows itemized medical details.
+- Test vaccine record management:
+  - Open a patient detail modal (click patient name/record).
+  - Scroll to the "Vaccination Records" section.
+  - Click "+ Add Vaccine", fill in the form, and save.
+  - Verify the new record appears in the list and in the transaction history timeline.
+  - Remove a vaccine record using the ✕ button.
+- Test UI polish:
+  - Verify birthday/date fields are left-aligned in registration, nurse triage, and doctor consultation.
+  - Verify disabled fields (age, BMI, nutritional status) have distinct `bg-slate-100` styling.
+  - Verify grey informational panels in doctor consultation have subtle shadow depth.
 - Test offline behavior:
   - Turn off network.
   - Try a critical save action.